yuyu2172/chainercv-chainer-meetup/slides/main.md

 We have talked about the goals of ChainerCV and its solutions.

-- Convenient and unified interface to deep learning models like Faster R-CNN.
+- Convenient and unified interface to deep learning models like Faster R-CNN
-- Support set of baseline implementations for researchers and engineers to extend with new ideas.
+- Support a set of baseline implementations for researchers and engineers for extending it with new ideas.

 ---